-Yeah, there’s hard work in dem mountains.
+Yeah, it’s hard work in dem mountains.
 Whatever.
 That’s the price to entry for bikepacking the Chilcotins.

 But that’s not the reason to go there.
 It’s possible to melt brakes riding downhill ALL day with zero work at Whistler Bike Park, after all.

 Beyond all the amazing riding, our time included camping by a quiet, beautiful lake.
 Sunsets over mountains.
-A burbling creek by a sub-alpine camp.
+A burbling creek by our second camp.
 Solitude in the alpine listening to marmots whistle.
 Starry skies to make our eyes sing.
 A sense of adventure tough to find on manicured, purpose-built trails.

 Perhaps best of all, we didn’t have to use any bear spray.

 Looking to skip the float plane from Tyax Adventures and pedal in yourself?
 Here are a few logistical tips: